Haemophilus influenzae type b (Hib)

 - Children diagnosed with Hib and their close contacts still need to be sure to receive all of their proper immunizations.

-Cases of Haemophilus influenzae type b (Hib), invasive disease are rare in Iowa and the US today.
+Cases of Haemophilus influenzae type b (Hib) invasive disease are rare in Iowa and the US today.
 In 1991, Hib vaccine was recommended for all infants after age 2 months.
-Since then, the incidence of Hib in children less than 5 years of age declined by greater than 99 percent; in 2015, two cases of Haemophilus influenzae type b were reported to IDPH.
+Since then, the incidence of Hib in children less than 5 years of age declined by greater than 99 percent; there were no cases of Haemophilus influenzae type b were reported to IDPH in 2018.

 For more detailed information and statistics on all notifiable diseases, please see our current annual report.